The Hot Details on Fire Resistive Construction & Other Verisk Construction Classifications

-What are ISO Classifications?
+What are Verisk Construction Classifications?

-A mistake in your ISO classification data can have a big effect on your coverage and potential losses due to a fire.
+A mistake in your construction classification data can have a big effect on your coverage and potential losses due to a fire.
 Think of it this way: if your building is classified at the most flammable level, but it’s fire-resistive, you’re likely to be paying for more insurance than you need and, thus, higher rates.
 But if your building is highly-flammable yet incorrectly classified as fire-resistive… Sure, you might have lower rates but also less coverage to replace the structure if a fire does break out.
 Defeating the purpose of your insurance coverage.
-Either way, having the wrong ISO construction classification can greatly impact your bottom line.
+Either way, having the wrong Verisk construction classification can greatly impact your bottom line.

 1. The Building Elements: The materials that make up the structure itself, inside and out.
 So, this would include the frame, exterior and interior bearing and non-bearing walls, beams, joists and roof.